Why I Decided to Live in a Van

+May 2016, I made the decision to live full time in a van.
 If you would have told me four years ago that I would be living in a van full time, I probably would have laughed.
 A lot of things have changed since I left college and the comforts of my parent’s lovely, spacious home.
-The decision to live in a van probably developed over the course of three years without me ever realizing it.
-There are many different reasons why people choose this type of lifestyle, but here are mine:
+The decision to live in a van probably developed over the course of three years without me even realizing it.
+There are many different reasons why people choose this type of lifestyle, but here is mine.

 Housing is expensive, and short term housing is hella expensive

 When you are a traveling healthcare professional, you typically require short term, furnished housing.
 Fun fact about short term housing- it is EXPENSIVE.
 Yes, your travel companycan find housing and pay it for you, but a housing stipend is most of your paycheck.
 Then, if your company does it for you, they take all your housing money.
 Most of the time I found the housing myself and it cost anywhere from $1600-2900 a month.
 I could think of so many better ways to spend my money so I quickly began brainstorming alternate options.
 The revolution of tiny house/home living that I had been reading about had me very intrigued.

 Being born and raised on the famous “Jersey Shore”, I have spent many days on the beach.
 Everyone loves a stroll on the beach, but then I moved to Arizona and California for travel jobs.
 I started hiking and quickly fell in love with it.
 The phrase “great outdoors” is truly an understatement and I became addicted to spending as much time exploring as possible.
 I began camping and hiking regularly (hanging out at REI because I mostly had no idea what I was doing), and city (LA) life became more annoying to me by the day.